Unable to return to New Zealand

 There is a 184-day test for student loan repayment obligations.
 At 184 days, the borrower becomes overseas-based instead of New Zealand-based.
 Interest is charged for all overseas-based borrowers.

-A borrower who has a student loan will not become overseas-based just because they are stranded outside New Zealand because of COVID-19.
-If a person returns to New Zealand within a reasonable time after they are no longer practically restricted in travelling, then extra days, when the borrower was unable to return home, will be disregarded.
+A borrower who has a student loan may not become overseas-based just because they are stranded outside New Zealand because of COVID-19.
+If a person returns to New Zealand within a reasonable time after they are no longer practically restricted in travelling, then extra days, when the borrower was unable to return home, may be disregarded.

 If you're struggling to make your student loans payments, we might be able to reduce your repayment obligations.
 Alternatively, you can propose an instalment arrangement to suit your situation.